 Home

 Priestfield Arboretum is a privately owned tree collection situated within the Chilterns Area of Outstanding Natural Beauty in Little Kingshill, Buckinghamshire.
-It contains both broadleafed trees and conifers, with all genera that are hardy in the UK being represented in the collection.
-There are approximately 200 specimen trees representing about 180 different species, including two National Champions, in the 5.2 acre site.
+It contains both broad-leafed trees and conifers, with all genera that are hardy in the UK being represented in the collection.
+There are approximately 200 specimen trees representing about 180 different species, including a national champion, in the 5.2 acre site.

-A Guide Book costing £2 (plus postage if not collected in person at an Open Day) is available.
+A Guide Book costing £2 (plus postage if not collected in person at an open day) is available.
 It lists all the current specimens, and also some representative native trees together with a map of their locations.
-It also contains more details such as a history of the Arboretum and geology of the site.
-Guide books are available to purchase at Open Days; if this is not convenient, please complete a contact form.
+It also contains more details such as the history of the Arboretum and the geology of the site.
+Guidebooks are available to purchase at Open Days; if this is not convenient, please complete a contact form.

 Young cones on Abies veitchii